Old vs. New Requirements

 It’s possible to complete our AB requirements in two years and our ScB requirements in three years.
-But if you are late into our program, you might want to consider petitioning the university’s committee on academic standing (CAS) for permission to take a 9th semester at Brown so as to have more time to complete our concentration requirements.
+But if you are late getting started in our program, you might want to consider petitioning the university’s committee on academic standing (CAS) for permission to take a 9th semester at Brown so as to have more time to complete our concentration requirements.

 Our master’s program requires eight courses.
 There are three different ways of getting into the program:

 Regular master’s (open to all).
-This is spelled out in our master’s FAQ (http://cs.brown.edu/degrees/masters/applications/faq/) what we’re looking for in preparation.
+Our master’s FAQ (http://cs.brown.edu/degrees/masters/faq/) spells out what we’re looking for in preparation.
 In this program, no courses taken as a ugrad may be applied to your master’s requirements.
 The deadlines for applications are October 15 for spring admission and March 15 for fall admission.

 Brown has rather minimal requirements for graduation beyond completing at least one concentration: